 Digital Sufi Shrine

-A sensory immersive installation that merges fragments from my memories with physical and digital technologies to recreate a space that is mystical and meditative.
+Digital Sufi Shrine is an experience rooted in nostalgia and reimagination.
+It is an ongoing body of work that started as a sensory immersive installation that merged fragments from my memories with physical and digital technologies to recreate a space that is mystical and meditative.

 Sound: Arooj Aftab & Anjna Swaminathan

 Sufism and Sufi music was a significant part of my life when I was coming of age in Pakistan.
 It’s considered to be subversive because it's unorthodox and is often practiced through music, dance, poetry, and intoxication which is very contrary to mainstream Islam.
 I connected with how fluid and expansive it was and it continues to be an important part of my identity and ideology.

 This project is an homage to Sufi shrines across Pakistan that are frequently attacked, mutating from beautiful, sacred spaces into sites of violence.